MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cross-cloud-scale-onprem-data.md

 - See [Hybrid application design considerations](overview-app-design-considerations.md) to learn more about best practices, and answer additional questions.
 - This pattern uses the Azure Stack family of products, including Azure Stack Hub.
 See the [Azure Stack family of products and solutions](/azure-stack), to learn more about the entire portfolio of products and solutions.

-When you're ready to test the solution example, continue with the [Cross-cloud scaling (on-premises data) solution deployment guide](solution-deployment-guide-cross-cloud-scaling-onprem-data.md).
+When you're ready to test the solution example, continue with the [cross-cloud scaling (on-premises data) solution deployment guide](solution-deployment-guide-cross-cloud-scaling-onprem-data.md).
 The deployment guide provides step-by-step instructions for deploying and testing its components.